 Form Command

-Use the form command to create guided wizard style question-and-answer sessions that construct complex data from user input.
+The form command creates guided wizard style question-and-answer sessions that construct complex data from user input.

 The general use case is to guide users through creating complex configuration files.
 The gathered data is output as JSON and can be sent to transforms for scaffolding or templating into a final form.